Women and Retirement Wealth: How Confidence Builds Security

 Resilience starts with mindset, not market analysis.

 Women with higher financial confidence see volatility as temporary and preparation as protection.
-The TIAA Institute (2023) found that confident women were 50% more likely to maintain contributions during market declines.
+TIAA Institute research suggests that financial confidence is linked to stronger engagement and persistence during uncertainty.
 They didn’t freeze; they adapted—redirecting funds into undervalued assets and continuing to dollar-cost average.

 This mindset reframes turbulence as opportunity.
 Instead of fearing uncertainty, confident investors see it as the raw material of wealth creation.